qarmin/czkawka/instructions/Instruction.md

 ### Similar Images
 It is a tool for finding similar images that differ e.g. in watermark, size etc.

-The tool first collects images with specific extensions that can be checked - `[".jpg", ".jpeg", ".png", ".bmp", ".tiff", ".pnm", ".tga", ".ff", ".gif"]`.
+The tool first collects images with specific extensions that can be checked - `[".jpg", ".jpeg", ".png", ".bmp", ".tiff", ".tif", ".pnm", ".tga", ".ff", ".gif", ".jif", ".jfi", ".ico", ".webp", ".avif"]`.

 Next cached data are loaded from file to prevent hashing twice same file.
 Automatically cache which points to non existing data is deleted.

-Then a perceptual hash is created for each image which isn't availavle in cache.
+Then a perceptual hash is created for each image which isn't available in cache.

 Cryptographic hash (used for example in ciphers) for similar inputs gives completely different outputs
 11110 ==>  AAAAAB